About The Author

 Pronunciation Guide

-She is a senior fiction editor for Strange Horizons and a former associate editor for the Black horror podcast NIGHTLIGHT.
+Aigner is a senior fiction editor for Strange Horizons and a former associate editor for the Black horror podcast NIGHTLIGHT.
 Along with her work with Strange Horizons and NIGHTLIGHT, she’s served as guest editor for Apparition Literary’s Contamination issue and Fireside Magazine’s 2022 winter issues.
 She’s also been a judge for NYC Midnight’s short story contests.

 Books and Games

 Aigner is the author of the science fiction and fantasy short story collection Plagued Company & Other Stories and the horror poetry collection to be haunted.
 She’s also the writer and designer of the games the Nightmare House, an interactive haunted house novella and the science fiction puzzle game Take Me Home.
+Her most recent novella, Twilight Children, about caregiving and loss that was originally serialized through Substack is also now available as a book through her newsletter.

 All of her fiction, poems, and games straddle the barrier between literary and speculative fiction.
 More than anything, Aigner wants to entertain and engage her readers through exciting and original storylines loaded with themes of friendship, home, and self that the reader can carry away from the page.